DuckyBlender/duck_transcriber/README.md

 ### GroqCloud Privacy

-**Uses GroqCloud with Global ZDR (Zero Day Retention) active.
-No data is stored on GroqCloud servers.** Audio files are processed instantly and discarded immediately—nothing is retained on their infrastructure.
+**This bot uses GroqCloud with Global ZDR (Zero Day Retention) enabled.** No data is stored on GroqCloud servers.
+Audio files are processed instantly and discarded immediately—nothing is retained on their infrastructure.

 ## Environment Variables